Year-Round Shelter

 How many people can stay at the Year-Round shelter?

 Up to 35 adults can be served each night.
 The facility will only serve adults.
+Thirty (30) of the adults served receive consistent services as a part of the Shelter program, while the remaining five (5) adults receive only overnight accommodations in situations of emergency, severe inclement weather, or high vulnerability status of an individual.
 Families with minor children will continue to be served by motel voucher programs.

-Once a person is approved for the year-round shelter, the maximum stay is limited to 180 days, with limited exceptions.
+Once a person is approved for the year-round shelter, the maximum stay is limited to 180 days, with exceptions.
 People may be asked to leave the year-round shelter for behavioral reasons or for missing more than one night.
 The operator is required to notify City Homeless Services Navigators of any exits, so they may connect with the individual before leaving the site.
-If a person is asked to leave permanently, they will not be allowed to return, and their bed will be given to someone else.
+If they are asked to leave permanently, they will not be allowed to return, and their bed will be given to someone else.

 Are there any restrictions on who can stay at the Year-Round Shelter?